 You can attend film conventions/networking events.
 Nashville Film Com is a good example of a well attended event outside of Hollywood.
 Sundance is another place where you can mingle with producers.

 Another event where you can find producers from all over the world is the American Film Market (AFM) that’s held in Santa Monica California each fall.
 If you have the time and money you could go to Cannes as well and network.

 There are also conventions and events that are specifically designed to give writers access to producers.
 The Great American Pitch-Fest, Virtual Pitch Fest are two, and there are dozens of others.
 The caveat here is that they are expensive and only occasionally result in success.

 Then there are services that allow you to reach out to producers and in turn allow producers to find you.
 Amazon Studios is open for freelance submissions, but other services like The Blacklist and Ink Tip allow you, for a fee, to post loglines and/or full scripts, and submit for open assignments.
 Again, they cost money and not everyone has their projects purchased through these sites.

 There are writing groups, and networking groups that can help you as well, such as the non-profit International Screenwriters Association, and lastly, there are companies devoted to “consulting” with you to help you find representation.
-These groups have a wide range of services, and they generally won’t guarantee that they can find representation for you.
+These groups have a wide range of services, but they generally cannot and will not guarantee that they can find representation for you.

-Unfortunately, there’s no easy, quick, and painless answer.
+Unfortunately, there’s no easy, quick, and painless path to selling your screenplay.
 Although, you never know… you might get into an elevator with Steven Spielberg, and after hearing your pitch he just might right a check on the spot.

 Follow me on Quora or read the full post here!
 If you enjoyed this post, head on over to the Horror Equity Fund Company Page and follow our company page for more updates and articles on the entertainment business!